Bagne of Toulon: Escapes

-There were many attempts to escape from the Bagne, but few which were successful.
+There were many attempts to escape from the Bagne, few of which were successful.
 The most common means of attempting to escape was, during their working periods, to find a hiding place within the arsenal, conceal some food there, to hide there until night, and then to try to get away.
 Escaping was difficult; the workshops of the arsenal and the area around the bagne were patrolled by the guards, and soldiers watched the gates of the city and patrolled the surrounding countryside.
 Citizens who reported an escaped prisoner received a reward of fifty francs for those captured within the arsenal, or one hundred francs for those captured in the city or outside.

 Nonetheless, they tried.
-One prisoner, named Gonnet, was celebrated for his badly-planned escape attempts: he attempted to escape seven times, and was recaptured each time.
-Within the bagne, a poorly-planned escape attempt became known as a gonnette.
+One prisoner, named Gonnet, was celebrated for his badly planned escape attempts: he attempted to escape seven times, and was recaptured each time.
+Within the bagne, a poorly planned escape attempt became known as a gonnette.
 Another prisoner named Plassou hid within a small space in the wall, concealed behind stones and plaster.
 He waited until nightfall, broke through the plaster, climbed over the wall, but was seen by two fisherman sleeping next to the wall and was handed over to the guards.
 Many escapees were captured by Legueneux, an assistant-adjudant guard who watched the main gate of the arsenal.
 He knew the faces of all the prisoners, and could spot a bagnard immediately by his peculiar way of walking, caused by years of wearing a heavy chain.

 One mass escape attempt was made on the night of June 21–22, 1824, during very stormy weather.
 Fifteen prisoners, led by one prisoner who was a stonemason, made a hole in the wall of their dormitory, put dummies in their beds, escaped through the neighboring gunpowder storeroom, and made their way to the quay.
 One was wounded by a gunshot, two drowned in the harbor from the weight of their chains, but the other twelve escaped into the city and the countryside.
 However, within eight days, the remaining twelve escapees were all recaptured.

 A rare successful escape was made by a group of ten prisoners, who were rowing a boat of supplies across the harbor of Toulon.
 They disarmed and tied up the two guards and the captain of their boat, rowed past the customs posts, landed on the far side of the port, released their prisoners, and fled.
 A few were later recaptured, but the majority were never found.